 To me, this was the least important.
 However, some children are extremely sensitive to smells.
 Lavender may have a huge benefit in relaxing your little one before bed.
 Put a couple of drops in a diffuser like this one.
 We purchased this one because it is inexpensive, small, has an auto-shutoff, and it also gives them a little night light (we will get to that next).
 Lavender actually gives me a headache (contradictory I know), so I put eucalyptus oil in it to help cleanse the air and help with any nose problems.

 So there you have it!
 I truly hope this helps.
 Not only did this help me get my son to bed easier, but I also learned more about my child by being aware of all these areas.
-When a child’s needs are met, they are more likely to relax and fall asleep easier.
+When a child’s needs are met, they are more likely to relax and fall asleep easier, thus creating the perfect bedtime routine for your family.
 An extra hint is if you do these in a particular order to create a routine, your child will be used to their routine and begin to get drowsy during their routine.